Claudio Reyna: International career

 As a U.S. national player, Reyna got his first cap against Norway on January 15, 1994.
-He was a member of the team at the 1994 FIFA World Cup on home turf, but did not play due to injury.
+He was a member of the team at the 1994 FIFA World Cup on home turf, but did not play due to a hamstring injury.
 Reyna did play in the 1998, 2002 and 2006 FIFA World Cups.

 In 2002, despite sitting out the opening 3–2 upset win over Portugal due to injury, he was a key contributor in the next three U.S. games — a tie against South Korea, a loss to Poland, and a win over CONCACAF rival Mexico.
 In the quarterfinals, the U.S. lost to eventual runner-up Germany.
 He was named to the World Cup all-tournament team, the first American to do so.

 In 2006, Reyna again captained the U.S. at the World Cup in Germany.
 Trailing 1–0 in the opener against the Czech Republic, Reyna fired a 30-yard shot that bounced off the post, the best American chance in the game.
 In the final group game against Ghana, Reyna suffered a sprained medial collateral ligament when he lost the ball to Haminu Draman who then dribbled in alone and scored Ghana's first goal.

 On June 23, 2006, the day after the U.S. was eliminated from the World Cup, Reyna announced his retirement from the national team.
 He ended his international career with 111 caps and eight goals.

 Reyna also represented the U.S. at the 1992 Summer Olympics in Barcelona and at the 1996 Summer Olympics in Atlanta, Georgia.

 In Great Britain, he was occasionally referred to as Captain America because of his status as captain of the U.S. national team.

-Other roles
+Club Executive

 New York City FC

 On May 22, 2013, Reyna was appointed Sporting Director of MLS expansion team New York City FC.
 New York City FC made the conference semifinals four of the five years that Reyna was the Sporting Director.
 Between 2016 and 2019, New York City FC accumulated 231 points, the most of any team in the league during that time.
 Reyna left the club in November 2019.

 Austin FC

 On November 21, 2019, Reyna was named Sporting Director of another MLS expansion team, Austin FC.
 Reyna led the club in its 2021 inaugural season with his former US national team teammate, Austin FC head coach Josh Wolff.
 He guided the club through their first two seasons of existence, including an MLS Western Conference Finals appearance in 2022.

-On January 26, 2023, Reyna resigned from his role as sporting director, with his oversight repurposed to being a technical advisor for the club.
+On January 26, 2023, Reyna resigned from his role as sporting director amid a personal scandal, remaining as a technical advisor for the club.
+He had left the club entirely by April 17, 2023.